1974–75 United States network television schedule

-The 1974–75 network television schedule for the three major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1974 through August 1975.
+The 1974–75 network television schedule for the three major English language commercial broadcast networks in the United States covers primetime hours from September 1974 through August 1975.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1973–74 season.

 PBS, the Public Broadcasting Service, was in operation, but the schedule was set by each local station.

-This is the last of the four seasons to carry a 21-hour (three hours every day) weekly prime time schedule, which was used from 1971 to 1975.